sarahkcarpenter/llm-evaluation-meaning-failures/README.md

-# LLM Evaluation: Meaning-Level Failures
+# LLM Evaluation Stack: Meaning-Level Failures

-This repository explores how large language models fail at the level of meaning, even when outputs appear correct on the surface.
+1)Objective:

-It focuses on drift, misalignment, and evaluation gaps that emerge in real-world systems.
-It explores how language model outputs can appear correct on the surface while failing to preserve intended meaning in subtle but important ways.
+This repository outlines a practical framework for evaluating large language model behavior beyond surface correctness.
+It focuses on detecting drift, identifying meaning-level failure, correcting misalignment, and closing evaluation gaps that emerge in real-world systems.

+2) The Problem:

+In production systems, outputs often appear correct on the surface while failing at the level of meaning.

+Evaluation workflows frequently reward speed and agreement over discernment, allowing subtle errors to pass through undetected.
+Over time, this leads to drift in model behavior and degradation in system reliability.

+The core issue is not just accuracy.
+It is whether the model preserves intended meaning under real-world conditions.

-## Why This Matters
+## Why This Matters:

 Most evaluation systems focus on surface correctness.